idvorkin/techdiary/README.md

     ffmpeg -ss 00:08:00 -i $infile -ss 00:01:00 -t 00:01:00 -c copy $outfile

+Video To Gif on iOS

+On github, it's common to share an inline view of a [repro](https://github.com/mzlogin/vim-markdown-toc/issues/62).
+A great way to do that is to make a gif of the issue.
+To do that on iOS you need to do do a screen recording, and then save that to a gif.
+I used GifMaker, seems good engouh.

 ### Linters and formatters

 You know what sucks less then coding standards?
 Arguing about coding standards.
 Nothing pains me more then arguing about formatting (and other minutia).
 As such I love having lint failures being build breaks and including formatting on save.
 Even better when you have [opinionated](https://stackoverflow.com/questions/802050/what-is-opinionated-software) formatters that don't have options.
 Sure standards suck, but they suck much less then arguing.